Characterisation of the big Ramsey degrees of the generic partial order: Abstract

 \section{Abstract}

 As a result of 33 intercontinental Zoom calls, we characterise big Ramsey degrees of the generic partial order.
-This is an infinitary extension of the well known fact that finite partial orders endowed with linear extensions form a Ramsey class (this result was announced by Ne\v set\v ril and R\"odl in 1984 with first published proof by Paoli, Trotter and Walker in 1985).
+This is an infinitary extension of the well known fact that finite partial orders endowed with linear extensions form a Ramsey class (this result was announced by Ne\v set\v ril and R\"odl in 1984).
 Towards this, we refine earlier upper bounds obtained by Hubi\v cka based on a new connection of big Ramsey degrees to the Carlson--Simpson theorem and we also introduce a new technique of giving lower bounds using an iterated application of the upper-bound theorem.